Bolko I the Strict: Life

 The unexpected death of Henry IV Probus in 1290 caused a complete change in Silesian politics.
 Bolko I's brother Henry V the Fat occupied Wroclaw and took control of all of Henry IV's domains, but had to face the opposition of the Wroclaw nobility and the pretensions of the rightful heir of Henry IV, Duke Henry III of Głogów.
 Bolko I decided to give his brother assistance; however, the price for it was quite high.
-Only after Henry V give him the towns of Świdnica, Ząbkowice, Ziębice and Strzelin Bolko I sent troops and food to Wroclaw and Legnica.
+Only after Henry V gave him the towns of Świdnica, Ząbkowice, Ziębice, and Strzelin, Bolko I sent troops and food to Wrocław and Legnica.
 The help for Henry V, however, was inadequate; at the end, Henry V was defeated and imprisoned in an iron cage by Henry III.
 Named regent of Henry V's domains during his absence, Bolko I never attempted to obtain the release of his brother.

 The 1290s were also a period of difficult relations with the neighboring Kingdom of Bohemia.
-It's unknown why relations between them altered, but this could be probably thanks to the willingness of the Duke of Jawor-Świdnica.
+It is unknown why relations between them altered, but this could be probably thanks to the willingness of the Duke of Jawor-Świdnica.
 Bolko I, in order to secure his domains, began the intensive building of fortifications in his Duchy (particularly in the Bohemian frontier towns of Świdnica, Wleń, Strzegom and Kamienna Góra).
 After this, Bolko I tried to take full control over the Duchy of Nysa-Otmuchów, given to the Bishopric of Wroclaw in Henry IV's will.

 Resentful of Bolko I's ambitions, Bishop Jan Romka decided to use the biggest weapons available to him against the Duke: in 1294 Bolko I was excommunicated, and all his lands were placed under interdict.
 Forced by this actions, Bolko I renounced his pretensions and freed the Bishop's castles that he had occupied.

 The tensions between Bolko I and King Wenceslas II finally erupted in 1295 and war began.
-The Bohemian King didn't expect a significant resistance; however, to his great surprise, he had to watch the effective defense of the Duke of Jawor.
+The Bohemian King did not expect a significant resistance; however, to his great surprise, he had to watch the effective defense of the Duke of Jawor.
 In the war with Bohemia, Bolko I could use the fortifications built by him (the Bohemian army was stopped at Kamienna Góra).
 Bolko I also demonstrated that he was a wise politician; immediately after stopping the Bohemian troops, he put his domains under the protection of Pope Boniface VIII, which eventually led King Wenceslaus II to seek a settlement.
-The peace was signed probably at the beginning of 1297, since on 2 June of that year Bolko I was present at the coronation of King Wenceslaus II in Prague.
+The peace was signed most likely at the beginning of 1297, since on 2 June of that year Bolko I was present at the coronation of King Wenceslaus II in Prague.